ARM-software/arm-trusted-firmware/docs/process/faq.rst

   conflict between the topics.

 * If there is a code freeze in place in preparation for the release.
-Please refer the `release information`_ for more details.
+Please refer the :ref:`Release Processes` document for more details.

 * The workload of the TF maintainers.